A strategically set ladder trap will catch birds when other methods of control either won’t work or are impractical.

 High standards underpin public and political support for shooting, now and in the future.

-- Advice that must be followed in order to achieve best practice.
-Unless otherwise stated, the term ‘must’ only applies to meeting the standards set by this code of practice and does not refer to a legal obligation.
+- Advice that must be followed in order to deliver sustainable shooting – unless otherwise stated, the term ‘must’ only applies to meeting the standards set by this code of practice and does not refer to a legal obligation.

 The following golden rules apply: